Treatment for cancer

-Personalised medicine uses information about a person and their cancer to help with diagnosis and treatment.
-It is sometimes called precision medicine.
-Doctors use samples of your blood, or of your cancer cells, to collect this information.
+Doctors use samples of your blood or some of your cancer cells, to collect information.

 Your doctor might use personalised medicine: